 Monthly Event - Third Tuesday of every month: 10:00 AM to 11:00 AM (EST)

-This program is one of an ongoing lecture series held on the 3rd Tuesday of the month at the GTM Research Reserve office in the town of Marineland.
+This program is one of an ongoing lecture series held on the third Tuesday of the month at the GTM Research Reserve office in the Town of Marineland.
 The series is designed to help inform the public about their coastal natural world.
 These events are FREE; however, space is limited so reservations are requested.
-Reservations can be made online or by calling 904.823.4500.
-Please show up about 5 minutes early to get good seating.
+Reservations can be made online or by calling 904-823-4500.
+Please arrive about 5 minutes early to get good seating.

 Tuesday, October 21, 2014, 10-11 am: GTM Research Reserve's environmental specialist Holden Harris will discuss "Ecology, Impacts and Control of Invasive Lionfish: How You Can Help."
 Harris studied lionfish in the Turks and Caicos Islands and reef fish for the Florida Fish and Wildlife Research Institute.

 Tuesday, November 18, 2014, 10-11 am: Kaitlyn Dietz, environmental educator at the GTM Research Reserve will discuss "Female Sea Turtle Foraging Before Nesting."
 Dietz is a graduate student at Jacksonville University where the focus for her thesis is the foraging regions that sea turtles inhabit before migrating to the nesting beaches.